-The water cycle is more than a diagram it has significant impacts on our daily lives, local and global ecosystems and even economic systems.
-The resources in this collection can help teachers take students beyond just a minimal knowledge of a simple diagram of the cycle.
-This collection provides real-time and historic data sources that track and measure the water in different portions of the water cycle; satellite images shows water vapor in the atmosphere, interactive maps can be searched to show precipitation, snow depths, river flows and evaporation rates.
-Included are also lessons, games and hands on activities that model the complexity of the cycle.
-The Background resources allow students and teachers to investigate the water cycle holistically and in its individual parts.
-These resources allow teachers to implement student-directed and place-based projects about the water cycle.
+More than just a diagram to be memorized, the water cycle significantly impacts our daily lives, the local and global ecosystems and even economic systems.
+The resources in this Collection can help teachers guide students beyond the simple diagram.
+The water cycle provides the opportunity to explore the Nature of Science including; the use of models and empirical evidence based explanations as described in the Next Generation Science Standards.
+This Collection provides real-time and historic data sources that track and measure the water in different parts of the water cycle; satellite images show water vapor in the atmosphere, interactive maps can be searched to show precipitation, soil moisture, droughts, snow depths, river flows, glaciers and evaporation rates.
+Included are also lesson plans, games and hands on activities that model the complexity of the cycle.